Technologenesis/omegga-discord/README.md

 ### Reporting

-Players can report incidents in-game even when mods are absent using the `!mod` chat command, followed by a report message.
+Players can report incidents in-game even when mods are absent using the `/report` command, followed by a report message.
 The report will be logged in `mod-channel-id` (or `chat-channel-id` if absent), and `mod-tag-id` will be tagged.
 If a chat log is being maintained on the server, the report will also contain a link to the relevant message in the chat log.